sweatylobster/musings/sciences/know.md

 What is produced?
 What can we say gives a result?
 For logical clarity, conscious application of concepts to the task at hand.
 Strategy makes the largest difference between competitive individuals.
 I'm a body, my health as a body is the first place I should look.
 Am I as agile, capable, fearless as I used to be?
 The body harbors trauma, and always has to shed it by pushing it out.
 The first thing that one should do to improve, then, is correct old trauma.
 This means wagering on the success of old body parts; performing as well as one used to.
 "I still got it."

-# Hegel
+# Hegel?
-1. Dialectical triad is constant throughout history.
+1. Dialectical triad is constant throughout history?
 It is a general form for any estimation of particular definitions of historical identities

 The rumor of the dialectical triad attributed to Hegel uses history itself as its perpetual example, much as the definition a triangle's sides define the triangle generally.
 The implementation of a America makes the rehearsal and audition of speeches  two-party system is bound to be self-identical, since it is the implementation of a stage-production which always rehearses and auditions the speech of a weathered set of costumes.

 America as the political schema which

+# Deleuze

+#